-OYA has a policy consistent with this Standard requiring that, upon admission to the facility or transfer from another facility, all residents must receive screening for risk of sexual abuse victimization or sexual abusiveness toward other residents.
+The agency has a policy consistent with this Standard that requires that, upon admission to the facility or transfer from another facility, all residents must receive screening for risk of sexual abuse victimization and/or sexual abusiveness toward other residents.
 This information, collected as part of the screening process, is to be ascertained through conversations with the resident during the Intake process, medical and mental health screenings, and classification assessments, and by reviews of court records, case files, facility behavioral records, and other relevant documentation from the resident's files.

-Analysis: Evidence used to determine compliance with this Standard includes: Interviews that were conducted with Risk Screening staff, with randomly selected residents, with the PREA Coordinator, and with the Compliance Manager.
-Agency policy and procedures (I-A-10.0 Preventing Youth Sexual Abuse, pg.
-12, IV.I; Procedure: Vulnerability to Victimization and Sexually Aggressive Behavior (VSAB) Placement Tool; and Summary VSAB Placement Tool Document) governing screening of residents upon admission to a facility or transfer to another facility and during reassessments were reviewed.
-Youths were previously assessed with a paper SVAT tool.
-The current screening instrument rolled out in December 2021, used to determine the risk of victimization or abusiveness, was reviewed.
-These forms and related records for residents admitted to the facility within the past 12 months were reviewed for evidence of appropriate screening within 72 hours and compliance with the other provisions of this Standard.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews were conducted with Risk Screening staff, with randomly selected residents, with the PREA Coordinator, and with the PREA Compliance Manager.
+Agency policy and procedures governing screening of residents upon admission to a facility or transfer to another facility and during reassessments were reviewed.
+The screening instrument used to determine the risk of victimization or abusiveness was reviewed.
+And records for all 11 residents admitted to the facility within the past 12 months were reviewed for compliance and timeliness.
+Policy I-A-10.0, Preventing Youth Sexual Abuse (pg.
+12, IV.I).
+Procedure: Vulnerability to Victimization and Sexually Aggressive Behavior (VSAB) Placement Tool.
+Summary VSAB Placement Tool Document.
+A triangulation of evidence confirms compliance with this Standard.